aws/sagemaker-python-sdk/doc/using_pytorch.rst

 Train a Model with PyTorch
 **************************

-To train an PyTorch model by using the SageMaker Python SDK:
+To train a PyTorch model by using the SageMaker Python SDK:

 .. |create pytorch estimator| replace:: Create a ``sagemaker.pytorch.PyTorch`` Estimator
 .. _create pytorch estimator: #create-an-estimator